 Robbie and colleagues tried out the breakfast options in May 2009.
 The sausages were basic but functional, though the bacon was nicely cooked — just crisping up around the edges, but not dry.
 The hashbrowns came from a packet, as did the chips, though both were acceptable.
 The fried mushrooms were good though.

 In June 2013, Kake's cup of tea was 70p, though it didn't come "very weak" as requested but rather "very milky", which is not the same thing.

-The staff were friendly on both our visits, though the service is, as you would expect, somewhat basic.
+The staff were friendly on all our visits, though the service is, as you would expect, somewhat basic.